-Summary: Do you ever wonder why so many women are bothered by self-doubt and afraid to speak out?
-Here are some reasons that may surprise you.
-Women, as well as men, please pay attention.
+Summary: The reasons for fear and the decision to either speak out or shut up started long ago.
+If you ever wonder why so many women are bothered by self-doubt and afraid to speak out, keep reading.
+Here are some ideas that may surprise you.
+Men, as well as women, please pay attention.

-I found some fascinating information when researching my book “GUTSY: How Women Leaders Make Change,” I found some fascinating information.
+I found some fascinating information when researching my book “GUTSY: How Women Leaders Make Change (second edition),” I found some fascinating information.
 More than fascinating, it is frustrating.
-And also, it’s vital for today’s women leaders.
+And also it’s vital for today’s women leaders.

 Time for what?
-Time to get rid of the fear that stands in the way of success.
+Time to eliminate the fear that stands in the way of success.

-In other words, it’s time to break away from past cultural fears that still create so much self-doubt and hold women back from playing full out.”
+In other words, it’s time to break away from past cultural fears that still create self-doubt and hold women back from playing full out.

 Let me explain.

 Why is there fear around the idea of what witches can do?

 For example, have you ever been to Salem, Massachusetts?
 On Halloween?
 It’s a “madhouse” (pardon the pun) of psychics on every corner, ready to do readings.
 It’s also a great place to explore some of those cultural fears that still hold us captive.

 In addition, there is also a museum that examines one of the most enduring and emotional events in American history.